 It was never God’s plan for us to sin.
 It was never God’s plan for us to die.

 This is not to say that God doesn’t have a plan for us.
-This is not to say that God is not omnipotent or that he could not, at any given moment, intervene with a well-timed miracle.
+This is not to say that God is not omnipotent or that he could not, at any given moment, intervene with a well-timed miracle and snatch one of His children from the jaws of death.
 Certainly He is and He can.
 Indeed, He has intervened many times.
 Who do you think is the author of Plan B?